-- 1. To promote child protection and safeguarding as a priority. - 2.
+- 1. To promote child protection and safeguarding as a priority, communicating it to parents when their child joins the school and via the school website. - 2.
 To support the designated safeguarding lead in logging and reporting safeguarding concerns, ensuring they are able to attend conferences and core group meetings. - 3.
 To support the governing body in their child protection and safeguarding role. - 4.
 To ensure all recruitment is carried out appropriately. - 5.
 To ensure the single central record is maintained and up to date. - 6.
 Ensure all staff, supplies and volunteers are issued with the most recent copy of the summary of 'Keeping Children Safe in Education'. - 7.
 Ensure staff induction includes the school's Safeguarding and Child Protection Policy, Staff Code of Conduct and details of the designated safeguarding lead. - 8.
-To ensure all staff and governors receive approved external training every two years and the designated safeguarding leads update their training at least every two years.
+To ensure all staff and governors receive approved external training every two years and the designated safeguarding leads update their training at least every two years. - 9.
+To ensure that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent. - 10.
+To act as the 'case manager in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate (see Appendix 4)